 Level 4: Squash & Stretch - Weight and Impact

-This is the level that made me grin.
 When the dash starts, the sprite briefly squashes (compresses along the movement axis), then stretches during transit.
 When the dash ends, the sprite snaps back to normal scale with a satisfying elastic overshoot.

 The trick is that the ghosts inherit the sprite's current scale at spawn time.
 So the first ghost captures the squash, the middle ghosts capture the stretch, and the trail itself shows the deformation — you get a sense of acceleration and weight baked right into the afterimages.